freenas/freenas-docs/userguide/system.rst

 This screen provides a built-in interface to the %brand% issue tracker located at https://redmine.ixsystems.com/projects/freenas/issues.
-If you have not yet used the %brand% bug tracker, you must first go to that website, click the :guilabel:`Register` link, fill out the form, and reply to the registration email.
+When using the %brand% bug tracker for the first time, go to the website, click the :guilabel:`Register` link, fill out the form, and reply to the registration email.
 This will create a username and password which can be used to create bug reports and receive notifications as the reports are actioned.